steadybit/action-kit/docs/how-to/write-an-attack-extension.md

 Actions only need to define prepare and start endpoints.
 The status and stop endpoints are optional.
 Let's look into the detail for each of those endpoints for attack use cases.

-Note that all endpoints are supposed to respond in a maximum of 15s.
+Note that all endpoints are supposed to respond in a maximum of 15 seconds.
 You can initiate long-running processes within the endpoints, but you should not synchronously wait for them to complete.
 For example, you should not trigger a redeployment within an attack and wait synchronously for it to come back up.
 You can use the status endpoint to implement a polling approach if you need to watch the status.

 ### Prepare
 In addition to what the action API docs mention, attacks will typically want to prepare the attack execution even further by generating IDs, creating entities in target systems and more.
 That was pretty abstract.
 Let us look into examples!